 Under Texas law, this rule does not apply to any farm-to market roads.
 The liability in this instance rests on either the owner of the animal or the person in control of the animal at the time of the accident.
 In order to establish that the animal’s owner knowingly let the animal roam free on a state or federal highway, you have to prove that:

-- There is evidence for open gates, open fence, or a general disregard for keeping a closed range;
+There is evidence of open gates, open fence, or a general disregard for keeping a closed range;

 Applying the Law to Your Case